Where can family members of people with an alcohol or drug problem get help?

 New and Noteworthy

-The FINAL Draft of the MHSA Three-Year Program and Expenditure Plan FYs 2017-2020
+The MHSA Three-Year Program and Expenditure Plan FYs 2017-2020 was approved by the

 In November 2004, California voters passed Proposition 63, the Mental Health Services Act (MHSA).
 MHSA funding provides a broad continuum of prevention, early intervention and services, and the necessary infrastructure, technology and training elements to effectively support the local mental health services system throughout California.